RD-1997/BMI_Calculator/README.md

 # Python projects
-Some small python programs I created
+I like automitating my tasks and I do like coding in general.
+In this respository I will add small time-saving programs which I created for personal use.